 While methadone is highly effective, it is also highly addictive.
 For many, even though it is closely monitored, it can feel like trading one addiction for another.
 However, supporters of this type of therapy feel that the benefits far outweigh the risks.

 When methadone is not being used for overcoming an addiction to heroin and is abused, it can be highly dangerous.
 People who abuse this medication often experience vomiting and restlessness, and when abused for long periods of time, respiration and lung problems can develop.

 It’s important to understand that nobody ever starts abusing a substance to become addicted to it.
 It almost always starts out by receiving a prescription or through recreational use.
 Addiction happens to anyone.
 It doesn’t matter who you are or where you come from, addiction knows no boundaries.

 Methadone mimics classical morphine-like effects, including analgesia, euphoria, sedation, respiratory depression, decreased heart rate, and physical dependence.
 Often, when people begin taking methadone, it is to quit a heroin addiction and better their lives.
 Sometimes, though, people begin taking methadone to experience the opioid type of high without the ability to get high from opioids themselves.

 Signs of Methadone Use

-Having a love one addicted to Methadone can be stressful.
-Here are a couple or red flags that a loved one may be using methadone:
+Having a loved one addicted to Methadone can be stressful.
+Here are a couple of red flags that a loved one may be using methadone:

 - Choosing to take the drug over daily responsibilities